Questions about the current situation at the university

 Please help us to raise awareness: We have designed a poster with important recommendations for action and a reference to this website(1.6 MB).
 Please post it wherever you think it is appropriate.

-Are masks required on university premises? [updated 4 November]
+Are masks generally required on university premises? [updated 10 June 2021]

 Yes.
-Effective immediately in all University of Bamberg buildings, and in addition to maintaining a minimum distance of 1.5 metres to others, masks are mandatory for all persons.
-Whether or not mouth and nose coverings must be worn at individual workstations depends on current infection rates (see below).
+Effective immediately in all University of Bamberg buildings, and in addition to maintaining a minimum distance of 1.5 metres to others, FFP2 masks are mandatory for all persons.

 Please also note:

-- A mouth and nose covering is not required for any person who is alone in an office or other room.
+- A mask is not required for any person who is alone in an office or other room.

 - Multiple occupancy of rooms should be avoided.
 If this is not possible, alternative protective measures must be taken.